robertpyke/Tutorials/aws/iot/README.md

 We're going to first get your device an established MQTT client connection to AWS IOT.
 MQTT is a lightweight protocol for sending data.
 In this case, we'll use MQTT to send messages to AWS IOT, and to read messages from AWS IOT.

-Let's replace your main ino file with the following:
+Let's replace your main .ino file with the following:

 ```c
 #include "arduino_secrets.h"